mattura/seedwordsolver/README.md

 This code runs offline (*see requirements first)

+NOTE: There is an extensively updated version of this script, with HEAPS of new features, faster, better, etc.
+The updated version is available on request only (raise an issue to get my attention!)

 # Use this code:
 * If you have 11 out of 12, or 23 out of 24 seed words and need to find the missing one
 * AND you do not have the patience to type 24 words, up to 2048 times into your hardware wallet